Pryazovia: History

 In its earlier history, the region was ruled by Scythia, Old Great Bulgaria, Khazars, Kipchaks, the Mongol Empire, and the Crimean Khanate.
 The oldest towns were located at present-day Taganrog, that was the ancient Greek emporium Kremnoi from the 7th to 5th centuries BC and the medieval Italian Pisan colony of Portus Pisanus from the 13th century.
 Following annexation and liquidation of the Crimean Khanate, between 1783 and 1802 this land was part of Imperial Russian Novorossiya Governorate in the historical area of Novorossiya ("New Russia").
 Tsarist Russia forcibly resettled many Greeks from Crimea to Pryazovia, as well as some Poles from territories annexed in the Partitions of Poland, yet Ukrainians formed the majority of the population.

-After the fall of Tsarist Russia, the area was at various times either entirely or partly controlled by the Bolsheviks, Ukrainians, White Russians and Ukrainian Makhnovists, before the bulk of it became part of Soviet Ukraine.
+After the fall of the Russian Empire, the area was at various times either entirely or partly controlled by the Bolsheviks, Ukrainians, White Russians, and Ukrainian Makhnovists, before the bulk of it became part of the Soviet Ukraine.
 In March-April 1918, Taganrog served as the capital of the Ukrainian Soviet Republic, and was the place of establishment of the Communist Party of Ukraine.
 In 1924, a small portion with Taganrog in the east passed from Soviet Ukraine to Soviet Russia.
 During World War II, the territory was occupied by Germany in 1941–1943.